 Beginning at a trumpet interchange on the east side of Billings, Interstate 94 climbs northeast to run along the north slopes of hills leading toward the parallel Yellowstone River.
 The rural freeway passes south of Huntley and Ballantine before finally converging with old U.S. 10 and the parallel BNSF Railroad line near Pompeys Pillar.

 I-94 remains parallel to the Yellowstone River, old U.S. 10 and the BNSF Railroad to the south to Custer.
-Montana 47 ties into the freeway from the south nearby, as the freeway proceeds east across The Bighorn River into Treasure County.
+MT 47 ties into the freeway from the south nearby, as the freeway proceeds east across The Bighorn River into Treasure County.
 The ensuing stretch takes I-94 away from the Yellowstone River and across a series of hills.
 The route passes two miles south of Hysham, seat and largest town in Treasure County.

 East into Rosebud County, Interstate 94 straddles the hillside rising south of Howard Valley and the Yellowstone River to the city of Forsyth.
 Forsyth is the largest city along I-94 east from Billings.
 A business loop formerly served the Rosebud County seat.

 Beyond Forsyth, Interstate 94 bee lines eastward while remaining south of the Yellowstone River.
 U.S. 12 accompanies this stretch as part of a 47.5 mile overlap.
-The tandem bend northward from Hathaway to Miles City, where Business Loop I-94 branches north along the former route of U.S. 10, U.S. 12 and U.S. 312 to the city center.
+The two bend northward from Hathaway to Miles City, where Business Loop I-94 branches north along the former route of U.S. 10, U.S. 12 and U.S. 312 to the city center.

 Continuing northeast from Miles City, Interstate 94 and old U.S. 10 intertwine to the Prairie County line and the town of Terry.
 Both roads squeeze between the plateau of Broadview Bench and the Yellowstone River east to Fallon, where they cross the river for the first time.